 Investors in iAngels can choose between directly investing in startups from as little as USD 10,000 per investment, or to opt for a managed and diversified investment account.
 You have to register to see available deals in iAngels, but it’s easy to do so.
 Just use your social media login, or register with your email address.

 That said, previously funded companies are very much high tech in shape.
 Investors looking to invest in the latest technology trends are in the right place with iAngels.
 No food and beverage or property developers here.
 Instead, find everything from online marketplaces to FinTech, enterprise software and the latest IoT applications.

 To invest in Israel’s leading startups investors pay a 10% initial investment, alongside a 20% fee on investment returns.
 International investors can participate.
 On the flip side, the startups listing on iAngels do not pay percentage fees.

-Investor funds are subject to three fees: a 4% once-off admin fee, annual management fees of 2% for the first four years, and a carry fee on profits of 20% (up to five times the amount invested).
+Investor funds are subject to three fee.
+A 4% once-off admin fee, annual management fees of 2% for the first four years.
+A carry fee on profits of 20% (up to five times the amount invested).
 In return, the platform says it reviews over 3,000 companies every year – selecting just 1% to 2% for the platform.